-The PHA may not enter into an agreement to enter into a HAP contract nor enter into a HAP contract for existing or rehabilitated housing until it has determined that the site complies with the HUD required site and neighborhood standards.
-The site must:

-- Be adequate in size, exposure, and contour to accommodate the number and type of units proposed; - Have adequate utilities and streets available to service the site; - Promote a greater choice of housing opportunities and avoid undue concentration of assisted persons in areas containing a high proportion of low-income persons; - Be accessible to social, recreational, educational, commercial, and health facilities and services and other municipal facilities and services equivalent to those found in neighborhoods consisting largely of unassisted similar units; and - Be located so that travel time and cost via public transportation or private automobile from the neighborhood to places of employment is not excessive.

-New Construction Site and Neighborhood Standards [24 CFR 983.57(e)]

-In order to be selected for PBV assistance, a site for newly constructed housing must meet the following HUD required site and neighborhood standards:

-- The site must be adequate in size, exposure, and contour to accommodate the number and type of units proposed; - The site must have adequate utilities and streets available to service the site; - The site must not be located in an area of minority concentration unless the PHA determines that sufficient, comparable opportunities exist for housing for minority families in the income range to be served by the proposed project outside areas of minority concentration or that the project is necessary to meet overriding housing needs that cannot be met in that housing market area; - The site must not be located in a racially mixed area if the project will cause a significant increase in the proportion of minority to non-minority residents in the area. - The site must promote a greater choice of housing opportunities and avoid undue concentration of assisted persons in areas containing a high proportion of low-income persons; - The neighborhood must not be one that is seriously detrimental to family life or in which substandard dwellings or other undesirable conditions predominate; - The housing must be accessible to social, recreational, educational, commercial, and health facilities and services and other municipal facilities and services equivalent to those found in neighborhoods consisting largely of unassisted similar units; and - Except for housing designed for elderly persons, the housing must be located so that travel time and cost via public transportation or private automobile from the neighborhood to places of employment is not excessive.
+The PHA may not enter into an agreement to enter into a HAP contract nor enter into a HAP Formatted: HTML Preformatted, Space Before: 6 pt contract for existing or rehabilitated housing until it has determined that the site complies with the HUD required site and neighborhood standards.
+The site must: Be adequate in size, exposure, and contour to accommodate the number and type of units Formatted: No bullets or numbering, Tab stops: Not a proposed; 0.25" Have adequate utilities and streets available to service the site; Promote a greater choice of housing opportunities and avoid undue concentration of assisted persons in areas containing a high proportion of low-income persons; Be accessible to social, recreational, educational, commercial, and health facilities and services and other municipal facilities and services equivalent to those found in neighborhoods consisting largely of unassisted similar units; and Be located so that travel time and cost via public transportation or private automobile from the neighborhood to places of employment is not excessive.
+New Construction Site and Neighborhood Standards [24 CFR 983.57(c)] In order to be selected for PBV assistance, a site for newly constructed housing must meet the Formatted: HTML Preformatted, Space Before: 6 pt following HUD required site and neighborhood standards: • The site must be adequate in size, exposure, and contour to accommodate the number and • Formatted: No bullets or numbering, Tab stops: Not a type of units proposed; 0.25" The site must have adequate utilities and streets available to service the site; The site must not be located in an area of minority concentration unless the PHA determines that sufficient, comparable opportunities exist for housing for minority families in the income range to be served by the proposed project outside areas of minority concentration or that the project is necessary to meet overriding housing needs that cannot be met in that housing market area; • The site must not be located in a racially mixed area if the project will cause a significant increase in the propertion of minority to non-minority residents in the area. • The site must promote a greater choice of housing opportunities and avoid undue concentration of assisted persons in areas containing a high proportion of low-income persons; • The neighborhood must not be one that is seriously detrimental to family life or in which substandard dwellings or other undesirable conditions predominate; The housing must be accessible to social, recreational, educational, commercial, and health facilities and services and other municipal facilities and services equivalent to those found in neighborhoods consisting largely of unassisted similar units; and Except for housing designed for elderly persons, the housing must be located so that travel time and cost via public transportation or private automobile from the neighborhood to places of employment is not excessive. © Copyright 2022 2023 Nan McKay & Associates, Inc. Page 17-45 Adminplan 4/1/229/1/23